 After the federal election of 2010, Penny was appointed as Minister for Finance and Deregulation.
 As Finance Minister she worked with the Labor Treasurer Wayne Swan to deliver three Budgets in the difficult economic and budgetary aftermath of the Global Financial Crisis.
 She also implemented a policy to ensure women are considered for appointments to senior positions in government agencies and corporations.

 In 2013 Penny was elected as Leader of the Government in the Senate and, after the change of government in 2013, became Leader of the Opposition in the Senate – the first woman to hold both of these roles.
 She is also the Opposition’s Shadow Minister for Trade and Investment.
 In this role, she has advocated a progressive case for trade liberalisation as a way of driving economic growth and alleviating poverty.
 Penny is a member of the Parliamentary Joint Committee on Intelligence and Security, and duty Senator for the South Australian electorates of Hindmarsh and Mayo.

 Penny believes Australian Labor’s central values are to strive for a fair society, to promote a growing economy, and to build a better future for the nation.
 Her policy interests include economics, environmental issues, gender equality, and international relations.
 She speaks out against prejudice and campaigns for equality for women, LGBTI rights and a multicultural Australia.

 As a proud representative of South Australia in the federal Parliament she has advocated for her State’s interests, including safeguarding the future sustainability of the Murray River and advancing the State’s economy.
-Penny lives in Adelaide with her partner and their daughter.
+Penny lives in Adelaide with her partner and their daughters.
 In her spare time she enjoys cooking, shopping for fresh produce at Adelaide’s farmers’ markets and, from time to time, enjoying one of South Australia’s great wines.